Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 ### Alter a Response Body

 The response body works with [NodeJS Buffers](https://nodejs.org/api/buffer.html).
-When developing a plugin, you may want to write an updated API and work with Buffers to change the request body.
+To change the response body through a plugin, you'll need to translate to and from a Buffer.

 The below example ties into `responseHooks` and shows how to work with the NodeJS Buffers to: